-In real estate, a bidding war can happen when there is more than one potential buyer making an offer on a home.
-These buyers compete to become the new owner of the property by incrementally increasing their offers — often pushing the price higher than the original property value.
+In real estate, a bidding war can happen when multiple buyers are vying for the same property.
+These buyers compete to become the new owner of the property by incrementally increasing their offers — often pushing the price higher than the asking price.

 It’s not always simply the highest bid that wins in a bidding war, however.
 Many buyers also use non-financial strategies to convince the seller to accept their offer, such as waiving inspections or certain contingencies.

-Bidding wars most often happen when the housing market has limited inventory — a seller’s market, like we have today.
+Bidding wars most often happen in a seller’s market, when there is more demand from buyers than there is supply of homes for sale.
 They can also happen when homebuyers are under some sort of constraint, like a certain deadline they need to meet.
-In some cases, too, a listing might be purposely underpriced to incite a bidding war.
+In some cases, too, a listing might be purposely underpriced in order to incite a bidding war.

 How to win a bidding war: 7 strategies to try

-If you’re a homebuyer today, especially if you’re looking in a sought-after location or for an entry-level property, chances are you’ll face a bidding war.
-Don’t be discouraged — there are ways you can come out on top in a multiple-bid situation.
+If you’re a homebuyer looking in a sought-after location or for an entry-level property, you may well face some competition.
+Don’t be discouraged — there are ways to help ensure you come out on top in a multiple-bid situation.
 Your real estate agent can help guide you through the process, as well.
 Here are 7 tactics to try if you want your offer to stand out from the rest.

 1. Have your preapproval ready